ElasticPDF/elasticpdf/README.md

 ## [2026-01-26] PDF text editing feature

 Fully frontend text editing with no backend required.
-Edit PDF text just like editing a Word document.
-Delete, replace, or add text freely, with support for colored text, superscripts and subscripts, and full support for non-ASCII languages such as Chinese, Japanese, and Korean.
+Edit PDF text just like editing a Word document. `Delete, replace, or add text freely`, with support for `colored text`, `superscripts and subscript`s, and full support for non-ASCII languages such as `Chinese, Japanese, and Korean.`

-[] Automatic text reflow: content is re-laid out automatically when resizing text boxes
+**① Automatic text reflow: content is re-laid out automatically when resizing text boxes**
-[] Edit rotated PDF text at any angle, including 90°, 180°, and 270°
+**② Edit rotated PDF text at any angle, including 90°, 180°, and 270°**
 <video autoplay loop src="https://elasticpdf.com/static/operation-videos/16-text-edit.mp4"></video>